 1015 Dawes Street, Libertyville

-I took my son to this log cabin-styled park on an day that was 82 degrees and sunny (my bad!) .
+I took my son to this log cabin-style park on a day that was 82 degrees and sunny (my bad!).
 My son exclaimed, “Mommy this park is both hot AND cold!”
 Which is true.
 Half of the ADA accessible park is shaded by mature trees while the other half is in direct sunlight.
 My son was able to go down three of the slides, while the others in the sunlight were much too hot.
 Our favorite parts of this park are the completely shaded benches and picnic tables as well as the large sandbox.
-This would make an excellent park to bring a lunch and sand toys to on a sunny day.
+This would make an excellent park to bring lunch and sand toys on a sunny day.

 Robert W. Rolek Community Center, 814 Hart Road, Round Lake

 Hart’s Woods Park is our writer Rosemary’s favorite park.
 She loves that you can see real trains from the park, the variety of play structures to play on and that the entire park is completely fenced-in.
 This park is a definite go-to park for moms of multiple children.
 Most of the park is shaded by mature trees, however, the swings and jungle gym have pretty much full sun overhead.